 June 27, 2026 · ISCA 2026 · Raleigh, NC

-Workshop & Tutorial on Agentic AI for Computing Systems Design
+Workshop on Agentic AI for Computing Systems Design

-The Architecture 2.0 workshop and tutorial brings together researchers and practitioners exploring the intersection of agentic artificial intelligence and computer systems.
-As autonomous agents and AI workflows continue to transform how we design, optimize, and evaluate computing systems, this combined event provides a venue for presenting cutting-edge research and fostering collaboration on agent-based methodologies across the hardware stack.
+The Architecture 2.0 workshop brings together researchers and practitioners exploring the intersection of agentic artificial intelligence and computer systems.
+As autonomous agents and AI workflows continue to transform how we design, optimize, and evaluate computing systems, this workshop provides a venue for presenting cutting-edge research and fostering collaboration on agent-based methodologies across the hardware stack.

 Saturday, June 27, 2026